hkeithk/todoist-clone/README.md

    2. Element(part of a block that has no standalone meaning and semantically tied to block)
    3. Modifier(flag on a block or element, use to change appearance or behavior)

+3. Using React Context instead of Redux, mostly because this is a simple App using firebase.
+If I built the entire todo-ist app with all its functionality I probably want to use relational db with Redux

 High level plan:

 Done: